telepace/quick-forge-ai/deployment.md

 ### Generate secret keys

-Some environment variables in the `.env` file have a default value of `changethis`.
+Some environment variables in the `.env` file have a default value of `quickforgeai`.

 You have to change them with a secret key, to generate secret keys you can run the following command: